lmorg/murex/docs/commands/trypipe.md

 ```
 trypipe {
-    out: "Hello, World!" -> grep: "non-existent string" -> cat
+    out "Hello, World!" -> grep: "non-existent string" -> cat
-    out: "This command will be ignored"
+    out "This command will be ignored"
 }
 ```